Sustainability

 Progress against these targets can be seen in the graph below:

 The following environmental management measures and projects have been completed or implemented since the 2019/20 baseline.
-The carbon emission reduction achieved by these schemes equate to 22,312.39 tCO2e, a 61% reduction against the 2019/20 baseline and the measures will be in effect when performing the contract.
+The carbon emission reductions achieved by these measures equate to 17,469.76 tCO2e, a 48% reduction against the 2019/20 baseline.

-Many of our rooms were found to be underutilised and the decision was made to reduce the amount of office space by 63%.
-To enable this, we successfully adopted a hybrid way of working meaning our staff could work from home for the majority of the week.
-By reducing the amount of office space we were able to save 27.8% on our heating and lighting emissions.
+In 2021, we reduced our office space by 63%, as many of our rooms were found to be underutilized.
+To enable this, we successfully adopted a hybrid working model, meaning our staff could work from home for the majority of the week.
+By reducing the amount of office space, we were able to save 27.8% on our heating and lighting emissions.

-With our hybrid ways of working employees are now commuting into the office once a week instead of five days per week, this has reduced their commute by 80%.
+With our hybrid ways of working, most employees now commute to the office once a week instead of five days per week, reducing their commute by 80%.

-By reducing the use of our offices we are using fewer office supplies making our method of working more efficient and creating less waste.
-When staff are in the office we recycle all our paper, card, cans and any other recyclable waste into recycling bins placed throughout the office.
+By reducing the use of our offices, we are using fewer office supplies, making our method of working more efficient and creating less waste.
+When staff are in the office, we recycle all our paper, cards, cans, and any other recyclable waste into recycling bins placed throughout the space.

-We offer staff a cycle to work scheme to help encourage people to cycle rather than drive to work where possible.
-We also have a company Car Share Scheme so any employees living in similar areas are able to travel to work locations together (where appropriate / relevant).
+We offer staff a cycle-to-work scheme to encourage people to cycle rather than drive to work where possible.
+We also have a company Car-Share Scheme so that employees living in similar areas can travel to work locations together (where appropriate/relevant).

 In the future we hope to implement further measures such as:

-There are Certification Schemes such as ISO 14001 or PAS 2060 that we will look to join to help further reduce our carbon footprint
+Nimbus is reviewing the viability of Certification Schemes such as ISO 14001 or PAS 2060 to help further reduce our carbon footprint and monitoring.

-We will look further into Carbon Offsetting – looking at companies that invest in planting trees – or investing in future green energy technologies.
+We are investigating Carbon Offset initiatives and examining companies that invest in planting trees or in future green energy technologies.

 This Carbon Reduction Plan has been completed in accordance with PPN 06/21 and associated guidance and reporting standard for Carbon Reduction Plans.